project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

 ## Prerequisites

-To set up Sunbird mobile app, ensure you have installed the following:
+Ensure you have installed the following to set up Sunbird mobile app:

 * NPM Version - 3.5.2
 * Node JS Version - above 6